 The Epilepsy Association of The Maritimes (EAM) has been providing services and support for 40 years for persons living with epilepsy, their families and communities.
 Our mission is to provide education and resources to support persons living with epilepsy, their families, their communities and we support ongoing research.
 We offer services including epilepsy awareness and seizure first aid education, resources, support, advocacy, service navigation, programming as well as scholarships and bursaries.
 As a measure of the work we do, in 2019 we educated 7,903 students and staff; 378 employers, provided advocacy for 127 adults, 97 parents of children with epilepsy and seniors throughout the Maritime provinces.

-Cassidy Megan, a member of the Epilepsy Association of Nova Scotia, founded Purple Day in 2008 at age 8.
+Cassidy Megan, a member of the Epilepsy Association of the Maritimes, founded Purple Day in 2008 at age 8.
 Motivated by her own struggles with epilepsy, Cassidy’s goal is to get people talking about epilepsy in an effort to dispel myths, reduce stigma and let those living with epilepsy know that they are not alone.
 Purple Day is celebrated on March 26th each year, on every continent and in over 70 countries.
 In 2009 Cassidy Megan, The Epilepsy Association of the Maritimes and the New York based Anita Kaufmann Foundation joined forces to launch Purple Day internationally.
 As the global sponsors of Purple Day, both organizations and Cassidy are committed to partnering with individuals and organizations around the world to promote epilepsy awareness.
 The combined efforts of Cassidy Megan, AKF and EAM have lead to the involvement of numerous organizations, schools, businesses, politicians and celebrities around the world.
 On Purple Day, people around the world are invited to wear purple and host events in support of epilepsy awareness.
 On June 28, 2012, the Canadian Government passed the Purple Day Act, making March 26th officially Purple Day in Canada.